-GRADUATE SCHOOL FACULTY
+GRADUATE FACULTY

-The principal responsibilities of members of the Graduate Faculty are to teach graduate students effectively, to conduct scholarly research and/or engage in creative activity of high quality, and to direct the research of graduate students.
-In order to fulfill these responsibilities, the Graduate Council recognizes regular and term membership in the Graduate School Faculty.
-In judging the appropriateness of an applicant for the Graduate Faculty, primary consideration shall be given to whether the faculty member is an active and productive scholar and an effective teacher at the graduate level.
+The principal responsibilities of members of the graduate faculty are to teach graduate students effectively, to conduct scholarly research and/or engage in creative activity of high quality, and to direct the research of graduate students.
+In order to fulfill these responsibilities, the Graduate Council recognizes regular, associate, and term membership in the graduate faculty.
+In judging the appropriateness of an applicant for the graduate faculty, primary consideration shall be given to whether the faculty member is an active and productive scholar and an effective teacher at the graduate level.